COMP1005/COMP1005old2.github.io/episodes/prac01.md

 In this practical you will continue to use Linux and the vim text editor - look back to [Practical 00](prac00.html) to refresh yourself on those commands.
 The first activity sets up the directory structure for the practical.

 We will be looking at accepting user input (Activity 2) and control structures (Activities 3-6).
-Finally, in Activity 7 we will write a program to implement a simple systems dynamics model.
+In Activity 7 we will write a program to implement a simple systems dynamics model.

 ### Activity 1 - Setting up for the practical

-We're going to make a complex directory structure for this practical.
+We're going to make a more complex directory structure for this practical.
 This will exercise your Linux skills for creating and traversing directories.
 The overall structure will be

 ```